Check out these fun outdoor activities for 1 year olds! From places to go, to sensory activities at home, you can find the perfect ideas.

 With the weather warming up, spending time outdoors is a must, even for your young toddler.
 Hopefully, these outdoor activities for 1 year olds have given you inspiration for your next outing.
 And remember, simple works—collecting pine cones at a park can be all it takes to keep your little one happy outdoors.

 Get more tips:

 - Toddler Beach Essentials for Stress-Free Family Fun

-Out of ideas for what to do with your little one?
-Grab my printable calendar of fun and simple play activities!
+Free printables: Want more ideas and activities for your 1 year old?
+Join my newsletter and grab your printable calendar of fun and simple play activities!
 Check them off as you go along, or use the blank template to add your own ideas.
-Join my newsletter and download it below—at no cost to you.
+Get it below—at no cost to you.
 As one parent says:

 “Thank you!
 I’m glad I came across your list.
 It is age appropriate, inexpensive, and not messy.
 We really appreciate it.” -Sally S.